-When a borrower fails to meet his or her mortgage commitments then the lender may consider the borrower to be in default.
-The lender then can start taking certain actions as defined in Law.
-Following are an outline of what happens.
+When a borrower fails to meet his or her mortgage commitments, the lender may consider the borrower to be in default.
+The lender then can start taking certain actions as defined by Law.
+Following is an outline of what may happen.
 It is better that you seek legal advice if you need proper information on these matters.

 Below are the descriptions of both –

 Power of Sale

 Power of Sale is a provision which allows the lender the power to sell the property when the borrower defaults the mortgage.
 In this process the ownership changes hand after the sale is complete.
 When selling by Power of Sale, the lender will still have some obligations to the mortgagor.
 When selling under Power of Sale the following may occur: